-Shadowing [14]: two observers followed the participant, taking notes on behaviour, the relationship to the observable context and actions not seen by the user's camera.
-The observers would follow from a distance, without interacting with the participant.
+Shadowing [McDonald, 2005]: two observers followed the participant, taking notes on behaviour, the relationship to the observable context and actions not seen by the user's camera.
+The observers would follow from a distance, without interacting with the participant (Figure 4).
+This approach was chosen because it allowed us to observe the participants in action, but also because recording the activities in a public setting would have raised ethical concerns.